Immerse Yourself in Nature: The Hakone Kuzuryu no Mori Therapy Road

 The first pirate ship departs Tōgendai Port at 9:00 am

-Hakone Kuzuryu no Mori Therapy Road is a short but delightful trail located near Lake Ashi in Hakone, Kanagawa, Japan.
-It's a perfect spot to practice Shinrin-yoku (森林浴), the Japanese concept of forest bathing, which involves immersing yourself in the sights, sounds, and smells of the forest to improve your health and well-being.
+Hakone Kuzuryu no Mori Therapy Road is a short, yet delightful trail located near Lake Ashi in Hakone, Kanagawa, Japan.
+It is an ideal place to practice Shinrin-yoku (森林浴), the Japanese concept of forest bathing, which involves immersing yourself in the sights, sounds, and scents of the forest to enhance health and well-being.

-The trail is a mere 1 kilometer (0.6 miles) long, with an elevation gain of about 21 meters (69 feet).
-This makes it an easy walk suitable for most fitness levels, including families with children or older adults.
+The trail stretches just 1 kilometer (0.6 miles) with an elevation gain of approximately 21 meters (69 feet).
+Its gentle incline makes it an easy walk suitable for most fitness levels, including families with children and older adults.

 On March 30th, 2024, I embarked on a peaceful journey along the Hakone Forest Therapy Road